-However, buildings are not protected by health information acts, they don’t have prior health issues and they will submit to any test you want.
+However, buildings are not protected by health information acts, they don’t have prior health issues, and they will submit to any test you want.

-New technology, developed and tested at the University of Oregon, allows for a thorough testing of the facility, that can take place on a daily basis, and give you faster results.
+New technology, developed and tested at the University of Oregon, allows for thorough testing of the facility, which can take place on a daily basis, and give you faster results.
 Since multiple areas within the facility can be tested, and tests can occur each day, if positive results spike, it allows for contact tracing within different areas of the facility.

-Asymptomatic and individuals not experiencing any symptoms, but are carriers of SARS-COV-2, will leave behind contact traces of the virus.
+Asymptomatic individuals not experiencing any symptoms, but are carriers of SARS-COV-2, will leave behind contact traces of the virus.
 Narrowing down the portion of the facility where the virus was detected may help you find the individuals that are unknowingly exposing others to the virus.

 Testing high-touch surfaces can provide an early indication of infections in your facility.
-These tests can help discover what personnel may be infected, those that could have been exposed to the virus and even help identify how the virus came into the building.
+These tests can help discover what personnel may be infected, those that could have been exposed to the virus, and even help identify how the virus came into the building.

-Reduce chances for contamination
+Reduce Chances for Contamination

 Even though undeniable scientific evidence on how SARS-COV-2 is transmitted has not been documented, the fact that it spreads quickly leads experts to believe that the virus may have multiple ways of being transmitted from a carrier.

-The Centers for Disease Control (CDC) has issued statements that “transmission of coronavirus occurs much more commonly through respiratory droplets than through objects and surfaces, like doorknobs, countertops, keyboards, toys, etc. " However, SARS-COV-2 may continue to be active for hours or days on some materials and continue to spread from person – to material – to person.
+The Centers for Disease Control (CDC) has issued statements that “transmission of coronavirus occurs much more commonly through respiratory droplets than through objects and surfaces, like doorknobs, countertops, keyboards, toys, etc." However, SARS-COV-2 may continue to be active for hours or days on some materials and continue to spread from person – to material – to person.

-The World Health Organization (WHO) has stated that airborne transmission of the coronavirus cannot be ruled out, especially in "crowded, closed and poorly ventilated settings.”
+The World Health Organization (WHO) has stated that airborne transmission of the coronavirus cannot be ruled out, especially in "crowded, closed, and poorly ventilated settings.”

 Beyond the governing experts, the BBC reported that 239 scientists from 32 countries say there is also strong evidence to suggest the virus can spread in the air and float around for hours after people talk or breathe.